Doktor znanosti/doktorica znanosti s področja varstvoslovja

 URLAwarding body URL:

-Introductory International Conference: Monitoring the Implementation of the Slovenian Qualifications Framework
+International Conference: 10 years of Slovenian Qualifications Framework